astraut-solutions/easy-risk-register/README.md

 ## Contributing

 We welcome contributions to the Easy Risk Register project.
-Please read our contributing guidelines for details on our code of conduct and development process.
+Please read our [contributing guidelines](docs/guides/contributing.md) for details on our development process, and our [Code of Conduct](CODE_OF_CONDUCT.md) for details on our code of conduct.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security Policy

+We take security seriously.
+If you discover a security vulnerability, please report it to us responsibly by following our [Security Policy](SECURITY.md).
+For more information about our security measures and reporting process, see our [security documentation](SECURITY.md).

 ## Support

 For support, please open an issue in the GitHub repository.

+---

+## 🏷️ Project Status
+- **Current Version**: Development
+- **Status**: Active
+- **Last Updated**: November 2025